 In Duncan, the strata lots were furnished and occupied by various people for short periods of time (i.e. a couple of weeks at a time).
 The strata corporation had no rental restriction bylaw, thus the activity itself was not the issue.
 What was in issue was whether the owner of the strata lot was required to submit a Form K and pay a move in fee every time someone came to stay in the unit.
 In other words, did each new occupancy result in a new tenancy?
 The owner argued that the people staying in the unit were there under a license agreement and not tenants.
 The court reviewed a number of cases from various jurisdictions and concluded in the end that there was no tenancy because "...the strata corporation has not proven that Unit 604 has been rented to an occupant pursuant to a lease agreement".
 It held that the nature of the arrangement was not one of landlord and tenant.
-Further, the court concluded that "the Act and the bylaws both contemplate occupiers who are not tenants".
+It was a license.
+In support of that position the court noted that "the Act and the bylaws both contemplate occupiers who are not tenants".
 Non-owners are not automatically tenants.
-A Form K and move-in fee was not required to be submitted each time a person moved in because they were not tenants.
+As a result, a Form K and move-in fee was not required to be submitted each time a new person occupied the strata lot.

-That same issue was more recently dealt with in HighStreet Accommodations Ltd v The Owners, Strata Plan BCS 2478 2017 BCSC 1039.
+That same issue was more recently dealt with in HighStreet Accommodations Ltd v.
+The Owners, Strata Plan BCS 2478 2017 BCSC 1039.
 In that case the issue was whether or not s.
 143(1)(a) of the SPA applied to protect HighStreet's short-term accommodation arrangements.
-(S. 143(1)(a) provides for a one year delay in the application of any rental restriction or prohibition bylaw where there is a tenant already in place).
+(S. 143(1)(a) provides for a one year delay in the application of any rental restriction or prohibition bylaw where there is a tenant in place at the time the bylaw was passed).
 In this case, HighStreet was the tenant.
-In turn it granted licenses to individuals to use the strata lot for short periods (i.e. 1 or 2 weeks).
+In turn it granted individuals the right to use the strata lot for short periods (i.e. 1 or 2 weeks).

-HighStreet attempted to argue that it's arrangements with its customers were a sublet and therefore protected by s.143(1)(a).
+HighStreet attempted to argue that it's arrangements with its customers were a sub-tenancy and therefore protected by s.143(1)(a).
 The court disagreed, holding that HighStreet's relationship with its clients was that of a licensor and a licensee.
 The basis for that conclusion was that the agreement entered into between HighStreet and its clients did not convey a legal interest in the strata lot.
 In other words, it didn't give to its clients the same rights that a tenant would have in relation to the property.